2 Samuel 14:14

 For surely we will die and be like water poured out on the ground, which cannot be recovered.
 Yet God does not take away a life; but He devises ways that the banished one may not be cast out from Him.

-For surely we will die
+For we will surely die

-Yet God does not take away life
+Yet God does not take away a life,

 Persons / Places / Events